BYLAWS OF THE WING FAMILY OF AMERICA, INC.

 ARTICLE V. OFFICERS

-A.The Board of Directors shall be composed of the elected and appointed officers and the District Representatives.
+of Directors shall be composed of the Elected Officers, the

 ARTICLE VI.
 ELECTION AND TERM OF OFFICE